harwinder/harwinder.github.com/_posts/2013-01-01-reviving-my-blog.md

 __01 Jan 2013 - Chandigarh, India__

 I have trying to write a blog since a long time now.
 It is just that I could never get started.
-And, when I started a couple of times, I just did not get used to blogger/wordpress like softwares.
+And, when I started a couple of times, I could never get used to softwares like blogger/wordpress.
 And, then I discovered [Jekyll](https://github.com/mojombo/jekyll "Jekyll").

 Jekyll is the blogging platform for hackers.
-I tried Octopress as well, but I just could not get it to work, as it requires a recent version of Ruby (and yes, rvenv did not work for me).
+I tried Octopress as well, but could not get it to work, as it requires a recent version of Ruby (and yes, rbenv did not work for me).

 With Jekyll: